 Mandatory Minimum Sentence

-The reason why is because anybody who is convicted in Los Angeles county, San Fernando Valley or anywhere in California for that matter of pimping or pandering, there's a three-year mandatory minimum sentence for those particular charges.
+The reason why is because anybody who is convicted in Los Angeles County, San Fernando Valley, or anywhere in California for that matter of pimping or pandering, there's a three-year mandatory minimum sentence for those particular charges.

-People probably say, I have no chance to end up with probation, a county jail sentence or even a non-jail sentence.
+People probably say I have no chance to end up with probation, a county jail sentence, or even a non-jail sentence.
 That's not necessarily true.

 Negotiation with prosecutor

 That's a much different charge.
-That's a solicitation charge that does not require the person to register as a sex offender and it can even be filed as a misdemeanor case.
+That's a solicitation charge that does not require the person to register as a sex offender, and it can even be filed as a misdemeanor case.

-So, if you have to plead guilty to something when it comes to pimping and pandering, you're going to want to plead guilty to a solicitation charge over a pimping and pandering charge.
+So, if you have to plead guilty to something when it comes to pimping and pandering, you're going to want to claim guilty to a solicitation charge over a pimping and pandering charge.
 That's one example.

 Factors That Determine Charges

-There are other examples of different charges that can be used but they're going to look at:
+There are other examples of different charges that can be used, but they're going to look at: